Early snow falls on northern U.S., cold sweeping south

-(Reuters) - An arctic blast began to dump heavy snow in parts of the northern Rockies, Plains and the Great Lakes regions on Monday and meteorologists said temperatures are expected to plummet throughout the United States.
+Nov 10 (Reuters) - An Arctic blast began to dump heavy snows in parts of the northern Rockies and Plains and the Great Lakes regions on Monday as temperatures are expected to plummet throughout the United States, according to meteorologists.

-In Minnesota, police said dozens of car crashes marked the season’s first snow as drivers struggled with slippery roads.

 The National Weather Service has issued winter storm warnings and watches for a wide swath of the northern U.S. from northern Idaho to northern Michigan with predictions of more than a foot of snow in many areas and temperatures dipping 20 to 30 degrees below normal.

-The storm is expected to hamper travel by closing roads with heavy snow and winds and causing power outages, according to National Weather Service.
+The storm is expected to hamper travel by closing roads because of heavy snow and winds and causing power outages, according to National Weather Service.

-Sergeant Jesse Grabow from Minnesota State Patrol said a semi trailer hauling turkeys overturned on Interstate 94 Eastbound near Dalton, Minnesota, early on Monday morning.
-The driver was uninjured but there were some turkey fatalities, he said.

-In the Twin Cities metro area, there were 128 crashes, nine with injuries and 74 vehicles spun off the road, according to the Minnesota State Patrol.
+“It’s slowing us down quite a bit, the roads are getting slippery.
+We’ve got a couple inches and it’s still snowing pretty hard,” said Andrew Simon, a dispatcher for the public transit system in Brainerd, Minnesota.

 A cold front associated with the storm will dump rain on the lower Great Lakes, Ohio Valley and as far south as the western Gulf Coast on Tuesday, the National Weather Service said.